Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 <break>

 - This satellite series has been plagued with accidents, faults, and delays.
-Meteor M1 and M2 lost altitude control, M2-1 exploded on launch and M2-2 got hit by a micrometeor making it imposible to broadcast LRPT.
+Meteor M1 and M2 lost altitude control, M2-1 exploded on launch and M2-2 got hit by a micrometeor making it unable to broadcast LRPT.
 M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
 M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
 No issues have been detected with the satellite so far.

 ## Broadcast issues

-- NOAA 15 has had several major hiccups with its scan motor current spiking due to it grinding through debris, causing a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of imagery.
+- NOAA 15 has had several major hiccups with its scan motor current spiking due to it grinding through debris, causing a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of actual imagery.
 A major spike could lead to a complete motor stall, from which recovery is highly unlikely.
 As of writing this article (03/2024) the satellite has mostly recovered and is broadcasting fine.
 - NOAA 18 has had a configuration error present ever since management was transferred to Parons tech, making it broadcast a visible channel during the night instead of an infrared one.
 This presents itself as half of the image being black.
 - Meteor-M N°2-3 has an incorrectly deployed VHF antenna, meaning the signal is weaker than intended and might unexpectedly drop from time to time.